EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 Set options and create the objects for using the processor as a sensor to report battery level, processor free ram, and sample number.

+The processor can return the number of "samples" it has taken, the amount of RAM it has available and, for some boards, the battery voltage (EnviroDIY Mayfly, Sodaq Mbili, Ndogo, Autonomo, and One, Adafruit Feathers).
+The version of the board is required as input (ie, for a EnviroDIY Mayfly: "v0.3" or "v0.4" or "v0.5").
+Use a blank value (ie, "") for un-versioned boards.
+Please note that while you can opt to average more than one sample, it really makes no sense to do so for the processor.
+The number of "samples" taken will increase by one for each time another processor "measurement" is taken so averaging multiple measurements from the processor will result in the number of samples increasing by more than one with each loop.

 @see @ref processor_sensor_group

 [//]: # ( @menusnip{processor_sensor} )